lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 Note, heapq creates a min-heap by default.
 To create a max-heap, you will need to invert values before storing and after retrieving them.
 Alternatively, you can define a class to wrap the module and override and invert the comparison method.
-The heapreplace(a, x) method returns the smallest value originally in the heap regardless of the value of x.
-Alternatively, heappushpop(a, x) pushes x onto the heap before popping the smallest value.
+The $\mathtt{heapreplace(a, x)}$ method returns the smallest value originally in the heap regardless of the value of x.
+Alternatively, $\mathtt{heappushpop(a, x)}$ pushes x onto the heap before popping the smallest value.

 *Python Implementation*